-Professional learning is a collaborative experience and we recognize that educators may choose to work with their peers to develop the skills required to earn a micro-credential.
-While we encourage and support collaboration, it is important to note every submission must be unique and demonstrate the individual competency of the educator who is submitting it.
+Professional learning is a collaborative experience and we recognize that participants may choose to work with their peers to develop the skills required to earn a micro-credential.
+While we encourage and support collaboration, it is important to note every submission must be unique and demonstrate the individual competency of the participant who is submitting it.

 The following guidelines will help you as you work towards earning a micro-credential:

 Work collaboratively with peers by constructively exploring and testing out ideas.